 BY Piper Klemm

-I am here to argue for a rail being scored as -15 points off your score in the hunters and not an automatic base score of 45 points out of 100, as it currently stands in the rulebook.
+I am here to argue for a rail being scored as -15 points off your score in the hunters and not an automatic base score of 45 points out of 100, as it currently stands in common convention.

 How Did We Get Here?

 Hunters are currently (mostly) scored on a numerical system.
 This has evolved in recent years—original hunter judging simply ordered the class with no explanation.
 With numbers has come official scoring for certain major faults: 45 for rail, 40 for the first refusal or circle on course, 30 for a second refusal or circle on course.
 Those are baselines—if there is more than one horse with a rail in a class, you might see a 44 or a 46.
 In huge divisions, you might see a 45.5 and other decimal placings to correctly order what is going on, all based off of that 45 score for a rail.

 Rounds without major faults general score in any range from the 60s to the 90s.
 With the exception of top horse shows and divisions, the majority of judging by the numbers is the base of our sport’s pyramid, which means practically that judges are comparing errors.
 What is worse?
 Adding up the first line or cantering the trot jump?
 Is picking up the wrong lead at the start of a course worse than a swap?
 Is this horse competing off a quality maximum of a 90 and that horse a 75?
 But when faced with a rail in an otherwise solid round, a 45 is simply given to the round with no more consideration.

 While we come from roots in the hunt field, to which we credit most of our rules, we also struggle with the fact that at some point we equated slow with safe, which is certainly not the case out in the country.
 Basically, we relate to the hunt field when people feel like it, but when it becomes inconvenient, we bail.
 Remember when you could ask people to mount and dismount and open a gate in a hunter derby?
 Yup, we bailed on that one.